firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

 Linux commands :
  * alias  : Used to create an alias(shortcut) for a command (ex : alias foobar='ls -la' )
+ * alien  : A command used to convert package files between deb and RPM formats
  * apt    : Stands for "Advanced Package Tool" designed to simplify the process of installing,updating and managing software packages
  * base64 : Base64 is a binary-to-text encoding scheme that is used to encode binary/text data, such as images, audio, or other binary files, into a plain text format.
  * base64 -d: This would decode the encoded string back to the original type of data
- * Bash   : Command that executes the content of the file like a shell script
+ * bash   : Command that executes the content of the file like a shell script
- * Bc     : Calculator
+ * bc     : Calculator
- * Cat    : Print file content
+ * cat    : Print file content
+ * chmod  : Modify file permissions
+ * chmod (u/g/o)+(r/w/x)   : Adds   rwx perms to    user/group/other perms
+ * chmod (u/g/o)-(r/w/x)   : Revoke rwx perms from  user/group/other perms
  * cp     : Copying a file
  * cp -i  : Check if a file/directory could be overwritten
  * cp -r  : Copying a directory
  * curl   : it is a command-line tool and library for making HTTP requests.
 It stands for "Client for URLs" or "cURL."
  * cut    : It extracts portions of text from a file.
- * cut -c : To extract contents by a list of characters
+ * cut -c : To extract contents by a list of characters(ex : cut -c1-5 f1 , show the first 5 characters from each line of f1)
+ * cut -c-:(cut -c2 f1 shows second character of each lin ,cut -c2- f1 shows all characters from each line starting with the second char)
  *  cut -f : The -f or field flag cuts text based off of fields, by default it uses TABs as delimiters
- * cut -f -d : U specify delimeters (ex -d ';')
+ * cut -f -d : U specify delimeters (ex -d ';' -f2 file1 , gives you the seconf field of each line of f2 after space )
+ * date   : Shows the present date
  * diff   : shows the  diff between two files(diff f1 f2)
  * echo
+ * echo -e: Used to interpret \n(ex : echo -e '1 \n 2')
  * fallocate : It reserves space on disk for a file before actually writing any data to the file.
  * fallocate -l : type the size u want to allocate fr the file
  * file   : Show the type of the file
- * find   : Search file/directory in a directory (find 'name of dir' -name 'name of file/dir')
+ * find   : Search file/directory in a directory (find 'name of dir' -name 'name of file/dir' .
+Ex : find . -iname f1)
  * grep   : It search characters in files that match a certain pattern(ex:grep "hey" test.txt)
  * grep -i: It allows you to search with the case insensitive property
  * join   : It allows you to join multiple files together in one file  by a common field(ex: join -1 1 -2 1 f1 f2 : It says that f1&f2 will be joined by theeir first field))